TechWatching/techwatching.dev/input/posts/sqlclient-active-directory-authent.md

 >🗨 If you do not have heard about `Microsoft.Data.SqlClient`, it is the new data provider for Microsoft SQL Server and Azure SQL Database which supports both .NET Framework and .NET Core and replace the old `System.Data.SqlClient` components.

-But first let's talk about how we used to do that before.
+But first, let's talk about how we used to do that before.

 # The traditional way: using a secret connection string

-The `tradidional way` to connect to an Azure SQL database from an application in C# is to provide to the `SqlConnection` constructor a connection string that contains a username and a password.
+The `traditional way` to connect to an Azure SQL database from an application in C# is to provide to the `SqlConnection` constructor a connection string that contains a username and a password.
 The corresponding C# code is quite simple:

 ```csharp
 var connectionString = "Server=server-testingmsi6499.database.windows.net; Database=database-testingmsi6499;User ID=globalSqlAdmin;Password=MySecretPassword;");